funduval/bamazon-app/README.md

 ## Hi and welcome to my README presentation of the bamazon-app.

-#### I'd like to start by saying it is mostly working well except that once I turn off the MySql connection,
+#### I'd like to start by saying it is mostly working well except that once I turn off the MySQL connection,
-#### app doesn't automatically re-connect!
-This is sad because I purposefully used Heroku's 'JAWSDB/Maria'
+#### the app doesn't automatically re-connect.
+I purposefully used Heroku's 'JAWSDB/Maria' method so I could
-#### launching method so I could preserve this connection somewhere and be able to show the app (in the future
+#### preserve this connection and be able to show the app to people from anywhere (in the future, since I
-#### I intend to keep building on it) from anywhere.
-So, if you get thrown off, or if it's not creating the
+#### intend to keep building on it.)
+But I am still learning how to deploy...

+#### If you want to try this as a CLI program & get thrown off, or if it's not creating the
-#### table from the get-go (I worry the table itself has a bug,) here's my connection info:
+#### table from the get-go (I think the table itself has a bug, it works after multiple re-connects,)
+#### this is my connection info:

 ```
 var connection = mysql.createConnection({